 Buy for the coffee you like to drink In other words, if you like to switch between medium and strong coffee, then pick a machine that offers those options.
 If you prefer drip coffee, don’t get a Keurig-style machine.
 If you like drinking more than one cup at a time, don’t get a tiny 2-4 cup machine unless you’re the only one using it.

 Don’t ignore scooping/grinding instructions: It doesn’t pay to get sloppy.
-Don’t just slam beans or grounds into the coffee maker and demand that it work.
+Don’t just slam the finest whole beans or grounds into the coffee maker and demand that it work.
 Instead, look for instructions on scooping or grinding, and find the appropriate way to do it.
 Ultimately, this will save time.